High-energy behavior of scattering amplitudes in theories with purely virtual particles: Introduction

+where in the last step we have expanded in powers of $1/s$ and used~\eqref{eq:sigma1order}.
 The imaginary part is unchanged.
 From the general formula~\eqref{eq:resigmatauexpanded} we can read the ghost case ($\tau=1$) and the case where $n-k$ particles are purely virtual ($\tau=0$).
 Depending on $F_n$ and $G_r$, this difference can be crucial when the resummed $\Omega$ propagator is used to compute the cross sections.

 To prepare the ground for the next section, we make use of the large-$N$ expansion and resum all the diagrams of order $1/N$.
 In order to discuss the diagrammatics in the large-$N$ expansion it is sufficient to know that the vertex function $G_{r}$ is linear in the couplings, which we label $\lambda_i$.
 Then, we introduce the 't Hooft couplings $\tilde{\lambda}_i\equiv N\lambda_i$, so $G_r(s,\lambda_i)=G_r(s,\tilde{\lambda}_i)/N$, and consider the large-$N$ limit while keeping each $\tilde{\lambda}_{i}$ finite.
 In this parametrization it is easy to derive which diagrams contribute to the leading order in $1/N$ (see e.g.~\cite{Parisi:1975im, Rosenstein:1990nm}).
 In fact, each $\Omega$ propagator is proportional to $1/N$, while each closed $\varphi$ loop gives a factor $N$.
 For definiteness we choose to study the scattering $\varphi^a\varphi^a\rightarrow \varphi^b\varphi^b$ with $a\neq b$.
 In this way we have only $s$-channel diagrams, as well as a few less diagrams in the next-to-leading order.
 However, we still need to specify which degree of freedom is set on shell in the external states.
 In fact, having higher-derivative kinetic terms, each $\varphi^a$ describes $n+1$ degrees of freedom.
 From now on we assume that the on-shell external states always satisfy the equation $p^2=m^2$, where $p_{\mu}$ is the four-momentum associated to an external leg.